This epistle was probably written right after Paul wrote Galatians, dating it to the late 40s AD.

 16 Make no mistake, my beloved brethren:

-17 Every good and perfect gift is that which is from above, and comes down to us from the Father of the Stars, who (--unlike them--) never turns from light to darkness, for He never varies from what He is.
+17 Every good and perfect gift is that which is from above, and comes down to us from the Father of the Stars, who (--unlike them--) never turns from light to darkness, for He never changes course from what He is.

-18 Of His own will, He gave us (spiritual) birth through His Message of truth so we should be a kind of firstfruits of his creatures.
+18 Through His own creative will, He gave us (spiritual) birth through His Message of truth so we should be a kind of firstfruits of his creatures.

-19 Because of this, my beloved brethren, let every man be quick to listen (to exhortation and correction), slow (to give his own opinion), and slow to become angry.
+19 Because of this, my beloved brethren, let every man be quick to listen (to exhortation and correction from the Word), slow (to give his own opinion,) and slow to become angry.

 20 For human anger does nothing to develop the righteousness of God in a mans life.